Holiday Reindeer Cookies

 Instructions

-Line a sheet pan or cookie sheet with wax or parchment paper.
+Step 2: Line a baking sheet or cookie sheet with wax or parchment paper.

-To make the reindeer, place two pretzels side by side--into an antler shape-on the parchment paper.
+Step 1: Place two pretzels side by side–into an antler shape-on the parchment paper.

-*If you wanted to keep your pretzels in place, you could put a little dollop of candy melt on the parchment paper and set the antlers on top, to kind of "glue them" into position.
-But this is totally optional!
+Tip: To keep the pretzels in place, add a small dollop of candy melt on the parchment and set the antlers on top to “glue” them in position—totally optional!

-Drop a Nutter Butter into the melted candy coating and using a fork, flip around until the cookie is coated completely.
+Step 2: Drop a Nutter Butter into the melted candy coating.
+Using a fork, flip around until the cookie is coated completely.

 Lift the peanut butter cookie out with the fork and allow the excess candy coating to drip off.